On the Validity of Isotropic Covariance Functions for Set-indexed Random Fields: Discussion

 The closed-form expression induced by the geometric reduction of the ball--Hausdorff distance leads directly to substantial computational simplification.
 By representing each set through its center and radius, evaluation of the distance avoids the extremal point-to-point calculations required by the Hausdorff distance.
 The resulting computational gains observed in our numerical studies, including speedups of over 180 times in areal data configurations, follow from this structural simplification rather than from approximation or numerical shortcuts.
 As a consequence, the proposed framework remains applicable in large-scale settings involving many spatial units or high-resolution partitions, enabling covariance modeling over large collections of spatial sets without the need for computationally intensive distance calculations or numerical evaluation of stochastic integrals.

 The application of covariance families under the proposed framework depends on the scale at which the ball--Hausdorff distance is transformed to preserve positive definiteness.
-While the PEXP family with $\nu \in (0,1]$ can be applied directly to the ball-Hausdorff distance, other families, such as the Mat\'ern class, require the square-root transformed distance to ensure theoretical validity (Theorem~\ref{th:2}).
+While the PEXP family with~\(\nu \in (0,1]\) can be applied directly to the ball-Hausdorff distance, other families, such as the Mat\'ern class, require the square-root transformed distance to ensure theoretical validity (Theorem~\ref{th:2}).
 Because the square-root is a monotone transformation, inference on range-related parameters remains identifiable on the original distance scale.
 In frequentist settings, invariance of the maximum likelihood estimator permits reporting the practical range on the original scale, with uncertainty quantified, for example, via the delta method.
 In Bayesian analyses, the same transformation may be applied to posterior samples or handled explicitly through a Jacobian adjustment.
 These properties allow direct construction of valid set-indexed Gaussian processes for problems such as spatial data fusion and change-of-support, while still accommodating stochastic integrals when scientifically appropriate.
-An interesting theoretical direction is the development of valid cross-covariance functions for sets~\citep{genton2015cross}, which would support modeling when responses and explanatory variables are observed on different spatial supports.